tmplcl/blog/myblog/content/post/first-post/index.md

 +++ author = "Timur Philip Cöl"
-title = "Deploy containers to ECS Fargate using CDK" date = "2021-09-05" description = "Deploy containers on AWS using the ApplicationLoadBalancedFargateService CDK construct" categories = [
+title = "Deploy containers to ECS Fargate using CDK" date = "2021-09-05" description = "A short tutorial on deploying Spring Boot applications to AWS ECS using the ApplicationLoadBalancedFargateService CDK construct" categories = [
 "cloud",
 "aws",